IxI-Enki/DsaiUebung-009/README.md

    |:---|---|

-  > - *It could now differentiate the characters on screen at all times.*  🥳🎉🫱🏻‍🫲🏻💻
+  > - *Now it knows exactly how to differentiate the characters on screen at all times.*  🥳🎉🫱🏻‍🫲🏻💻

 <div align="center">